Mashed potatoes are the ultimate in comfort food, and these red-skinned garlicky gems boast a secret ingredient for the silkiest of textures.

 To Reheat Later

 - Spoon the mashed potatoes into a casserole dish.
-Let cool.
+Cool completely.
 Cover with plastic wrap and refrigerate.
 When ready to reheat, bring the casserole dish to room temperature.
-Cover with foil and bake in a 350-degree oven until warm through, approx. 35-45 minutes.
+Cover with foil and bake in a 350℉ oven until warm through, approx. 35-45 minutes.

 Notes